mygaku/mygaku.github.io/content/en/courses/programming/index.md

 For beginners, we provide the following corses:

-## Python basics and fundamental algorithms.
+## Python basics and fundamental algorithms

 🐍 Python is a versatile and beginner-friendly language that opens the door to endless possibilities.
 It's not just about coding; it's about problem-solving, creativity, and having fun while learning valuable skills for the future!